Rl16193/GunViolence_US/README.md

 ## Goal

-The aim of this study is to visualize the gun violence data collected for the year 2021 and highlight what I think are the most important Contributing Factors in terms of Socio-Economic Factors.
+The aim of this study is to visualize the gun violence data collected for the year 2021 and highlight what I think are the most important Factors contributing to gun violence.

 ## Data

 The Data was collected through web-parsing wikipedia tables and other suitable table found on reputable webistes.
-The data is mostly for the year 2020 and 2019.
+The data collected is mostly from the year 2020 and 2019.
+The data is classified as high gun violence and low gun violence based the % gun death rate.

 ## Analysis